 Action 3: Send a postcard (30 minutes plus)

-Postcards with a great image of your crafts or designs can be one of your best last-minute marketing actions!
+Postcards with a great image of your work can be one of your best last-minute marketing actions!
 Either hand them out at your stand or send them to potential visitors before the show.

 It is relatively cheap to design your own professional looking postcards through a wide variety of online websites, such as VistaPrint or Moo Cards.
 You can create and print address labels swiftly by using your existing database.